lubuntu-team/manual/source/D/upgrading.rst

     sudo reboot

 The next thing you want to do is do the release upgrade. do-release-upgrade is the command line tool for upgrading Lubuntu installations.
 To run it, you need root privileges, which, from the command line means prefixing the command with sudo.
-Upgrades to a new operating system version can sometimes cause problems, so **always backup your files beforehand**.
+Upgrades to a new operating system version can sometimes cause problems; so **always backup your files beforehand**.

 .. code::